PeterCamilleri/CX16/docs/vm_layouts.md

 use to hold our code?
 If this is 8 or less, we can have up to 64K of VM code while still keeping our VM code addresses to 16 (mapped) bits.
 If more banks of code are used, then we can have even more VM code, but our code addresses must now be at least 24 bits.
+Further, since there are different sorts of addresses, code and data, how will we handle diverse address types, especially when they cross over like constant data stored with code or function pointers stored as data.